 School Senior Tutor - School of Humanities, University of Nottingham: January 2017 - January 2018.

 Disability Liaison Officer - School of Humanities, University of Nottingham: January 2017 - January 2018.

 I teach a wide variety of modules from Greek and Roman history, to Greek and Latin prose literature such as biography, panegyric and novels, to classical reception in twentieth century sequential art (ie comics and film/TV), to Roman Dining, to Greek and Latin languages, to gender and sexuality in the Ancient World, to the reception of Alexander the Great and more besides.
 I am particularly interested in investigating the links between historiography and fiction - and where the boundaries lie in the ancient world.

 Level 1: Studying the Greek World, Studying the Roman World, Greek and Roman Myth.

 Level 2: Classics and Popular Culture; Extended Source Study; Studying Classical Scholarship.

-Level 3: Masculinity and Citizenship in the Ancient World, The Ancient Greek Novel, The Roman Novels, Imperial Biography, Roman Dining, Religion and the Romans, Cicero, The Christian Empire, Classics Through Film, Classics and TV, Classics and Comics, Gender Fluidity in the Ancient World, Dissertation.
+Level 3: Masculinity and Citizenship in the Ancient World, The Ancient Greek Novel, The Roman Novels, Imperial Biography, Roman Dining, Religion and the Romans, Cicero, The Christian Empire, Classics and Film, Classics and TV, Classics and Comics, Gender Fluidity in the Ancient World, Dissertation.

-Level 4: Researching the Ancient World; Telling Stories in the Ancient World; The Legendary Adventures of Alexander the Great; MA Dissertation
+Level 4: Researching the Ancient World; Telling Stories in the Ancient World; The Legendary Adventures of Alexander the Great; Myth Society and Religion; MA Dissertation.

 Levels 1-4: Beginners' Greek.